1,000+ Opportunities

 The information presented on this website does not necessarily reflect the official views and policies of the U.S. Environmental Protection Agency.

-Based on current listing details, eligibility includes: Community-based nonprofits, local governments, and tribal organizations in EPA Region 8 (Mountain West states including Wyoming).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community-based nonprofits, local governments, and tribal organizations in EPA Region 8 (Mountain West states including Wyoming).
+Confirm the full requirements in the official notice before applying.